rsnemmen/Fermi-LAT-tutorial/prepare.md

 For a simple point source analysis, it is recommended that you only include events with a high probability of being photons.
 This cut is performed by selecting "source" class events with the the `gtselect` tool by including the hidden parameter `evclass` on the command line.
 For LAT [Pass 8 data](https://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/Pass8_usage.html), “source” events are specified as event class 128 (the default value).

-[comment]: <> (Additionally, in Pass 8 you can supply the hidden parameter `evtype` (event type) which is a sub-selection on `evclass`.
+[comment]: <> (Additionally, in Pass 8 you can supply the hidden parameter `evtype`—event type—which is a sub-selection on `evclass`.
 For a simple analysis, we wish to include all front+back converting events within all PSF and Energy subclasses.
-This is specified as evtype 3 (the default value).)
+This is specified as evtype 3—the default value.)

 We now apply the *gtselect* tool to the data file.
 Run the following command in the terminal and use the following suggestions: